majakurcius/hyc2020-tw/create-gh-issue-template.md

     ![Fork the repo](assets/fork.png)

-    Click your username.
-GitHub will then take you to the forked repository.
+    GitHub will take you to the forked repository.

 2. Clone the forked repository.
 Click **Code**, select the **HTTPS** tab, and copy the URL.